 Mapping the Evidence Related to Health and Climate Change Mitigation

-Results: 1074 records were retrieved of which 116 representing 111 studies met our inclusion criteria.
-Using the evidence map feature in EviAtlas provided clear visualizations by location (Figure 1) and using the heat map feature EviAtlas provided a longitudinal summary of the actions most commonly researched (Figure 2).
+Results: A total of 1,074 records were retrieved, of which 116 representing 111 studies met our inclusion criteria.
+Using the evidence map feature in EviAtlas provided clear visualizations by location (Figure 1), and using the heat map feature in EviAtlas provided a longitudinal summary of the actions most commonly researched (Figure 2).

-Conclusions: Using open software EviAtlas we were able to provide research funders and those setting priority setting agendas with a visualization of what research has been undertaken to date and where.
-EviAtlas may be particularly useful where geographical location is important and where there are a large number of included studies to summarize.
+Conclusions: Using the open software EviAtlas, we were able to provide research funders and those setting priority-setting agendas with a visualization of what research has been undertaken to date and where.
+EviAtlas may be particularly useful where geographical location is important and where there is a large number of included studies to summarize.

 Patient and public involvement was paramount to our research and helped focus the research on local action relevant to the public, particularly in relation to socioeconomic status.